 For context, I am a former AIGA chapter president (San Francisco) and 365 judge.
 I have been an AIGA member for 15 years.
+Updates below.

 In a time when design publications, organizations and independent design concerns increasingly turn to the veil of “competitions” to generate content, revenue and publicity, AIGA has remained an example of integrity in an otherwise turbid field.
 To me, AIGA has always stood for excellence in design — as seen and appreciated by designers.
 Some see that as insular and self-congratulatory, and to an extent it may be.
 But if the professional association for design can’t stand for great design, who will?